TritonDataCenter/triton-cloud-images/README.md

 The build script will handle configuring networking, NAT, and routing.

-### Configure network interfaces
+### Build Guest Network Configuration

 **Note:** This will be handled for you by the build script.
-This is for reference only.
+This is for reference only and is intended to help understand how networking behaves.
+In the event that something goes wrong, this may help you diagnose the issue.

+#### Interface Configuration

-dhcp0 runs isc-dhcpd and hosts the packer http server, and then packer0 is what bhyve uses for the VM.
+isc-dhcpd listens on `dhcp0` and hosts the packer http server, and then packer0 is what bhyve uses for the VM. **Note:** isdc-dhcpd may go into maintenance when the zone boots if the `dhcp0` interface isn't present.

 ```sh
 dladm create-etherstub -t images0